sayaaoi/Map_Navigation/README.md

 When the program runs, it will:<br>
 >o Alphabetically list all the attractions it knows about with ID numbers. <br>
 o Ask the user to enter their starting point and the next attraction they want to visit.<br>
-o Ask whether they require a handicapped-accessible route.<br>
+o Ask whether the user requires a handicapped-accessible route.<br>
 o Then it will calculate a shortest path and print clear turn-by-turn navigation instructions with total distance.<br>
 o Then it should allow the user to quit or enter another navigation query, which defaults